Deutsche-Bahn-Hackathon/DB-Comapanion-Android/README.md

 ## History

-This is the Android application of a winning project at the DBHackathon Berlin 2016, so it has been created in 24h.
+This is the Android application of a winning project at the DBHackathon Berlin in December 2016, so it was created in a timespan of 24h.

 ## Credits